Introduction

 Is Vridhbadri open in winter?

-Yes, the temple remains open in winter, but due to snowfall, the road is less accessible for pilgrims.
+Yes, the temple remains open in winter but due to snowfall the road is less accessible for pilgrims.

-How far is the Vridhbadri temple from Joshimath?
+How far is Vridhbadri temple from Joshimath?

 Which Badri temples are part of Panch / Sapta Badri?

-Badri Kshetra include seven sacred shrines of Panch/Sapta Badri that are Badrinath, Adi Badri, Vridh Badri, Bhavishya Badri, Yogadhyan Badri and including Ardha Badri, and Dhyan Badri form the Sapta Badri.
+Badri KShetra include seven sacred shrines of Panch/Sapta Badri that are Badrinath, Adi Badri, Vridh Badri, Bhavishya Badri, Yogadhyan Badri and including Ardha Badri and Dhyan Badri form the Sapta Badri.

-What are the Vridha Badri Temple timings?
+What are the vridha badri temple timings?

-Temple timings are from 6:00 AM to 6:00 PM–7:00 PM.
+Temple timings are from Morning 6:00 AM to 6:00 PM–7:00 PM in the evening.

 Conclusion